andrew-waters/gomo/README.md

 Code documentation is available on [GoDoc](https://godoc.org/github.com/andrew-waters/gomo).

-A guide is avilable on [the wiki](https://github.com/andrew-waters/gomo/wiki), but the demo below shows you how to create a client and get a product with a known ID:
+A guide is avilable on [the wiki](https://github.com/andrew-waters/gomo/wiki), but the demo below shows you how to create a client and get some products:

 ```golang
 client := gomo.NewClient(